akre96/akre96.github.io/_pages/now.md

 ### Future Plans:
 __Grad Schools__
 I will be starting the Ph.D program in Bioinformatics at UCLA Fall 2019!

-__Entrepreneurship__
-My goal in beginning a Ph.D program was to understand bioinformatics and its applications in translational medicine enough to start a company in the field.
-I will be actively looking for the resources and mentors at UCLA and elsewhere to help ensure I am on the right track.

-Please feel free to reach out if you have any information or advice.

 ## As of March 2019
 ### Work: